Chymical Wedding of Christian Rosenkreutz

 Although the book first appeared in 1616, the story takes place over 150 years earlier.
 The events of this story span seven days and are divided into seven chapters, each chapter relating a different day.
 The story begins on an evening near Easter.
 In the final chapter—the seventh day—Rosenkreutz is knighted; the year is 1459.
 It was on Easter-day 1459 that the Constitutions of the Freemasons of Strasburg was first signed in Regensburg, with a second signed shortly afterwards in Strasburg.
 The Gutenberg Bible began printing in Mainz, Germany in 1455, and the first Bible in German, the Mentel Bible, was printed in Strasburg in 1466.

-Plot

-Introductory paragraph

 The story follows the Passover and the seven days of unleavened bread exactly.
-The slaughtering and roasting of the Paschal lamb begins in the evening (near Easter), as does The Chymical Wedding.
-The Chymical Wedding begins in the evening with Rosenkreutz sitting at a table with both the Paschal Lamb and the unleavened bread.
+The slaughtering and roasting of the paschal lamb begins in the evening (near Easter), as does The Chymical Wedding.
+The Chymical Wedding begins in the evening with Rosenkreutz sitting at a table with both the paschal lamb and the unleavened bread.
 This would seem to indicate that he was Jewish.
 However, the words "Father of Lights" are curiously in the first paragraph.
-This phrase, "Father of Lights" appears only once in the King James Bible and it is in the book of James (Jas 1:17).
-Below is the opening paragraph of The Chymical Wedding;
+This phrase, "Father of Lights", appears only once in the King James Bible and it is in the book of James (Jas 1:17).
+Below is the opening paragraph of The Chymical Wedding: